StatBiomed/clonaltrans/README.md

 1) Data preparation:

     Please follow the format given in the `demo` folder.
 Example pipeline to prepare the data are located at `./demo/CordBlood_Refine/prepare_input.ipynb`.

+    You could directly use data within `demo` folder or use your own data to test the algorithm.

 2) Model configuration: